 Additionally, it is important to note that with more access to individual and personal experiences (via social media), the importance of enforcing intersectionality in healthcare grows.
-Women and minority ethnic groups have frequent experience of dismissal by doctors [66] and as this study demonstrates a significantly higher prevalence of all conditions in females, gender identity must be duly considered in the assessment and implications of these conditions.
-Recent research on autism in women highlights striking differences to their male counterparts both in the community and in prison [67][68][69].
+Women and minority ethnic groups have experience of dismissal by doctors ^[66] and as this study demonstrates a significantly higher prevalence of all conditions in females, gender identity must be considered in the assessment and implications of these conditions.
+Recent research on autism in women highlights striking differences to their male counterparts both in the community and in prison ^{[67][68][69]}.
+The presence of autistic traits and pain was also reported by all trans and most non-binary participants, so further research into the high prevalence rates in these populations are also warranted.

 The prevalent view is that autistic people tend to have limited understanding of the social 'rules' of neurotypicals and are inclined to view situations in fixed terms, not necessarily using contextual cues.
-Masking is a strategy used by autistic women [70], to help cope with day-to-day life in a neurotypically designed world [71].
-This can increase the risk of delayed or misdiagnosis and is significantly correlated with suicidal tendencies [72].
-Furthermore, anxieties about not meeting expectation of others due to fundamental differences in emotional processing can cause pain, anxiety and depression in autistic individuals [73] exacerbated by features of dysautonomia leading to fibromyalgia.
+Masking is a strategy used by autistic women ^[70], to help cope with day-to-day life in a neurotypically designed world^[71].
+This can increase the risk of delayed or misdiagnosis and is significantly correlated with suicidal tendencies ^[72].
+Furthermore, anxieties about not meeting expectation of others due to fundamental differences in emotional processing can cause pain, anxiety and depression in autistic individuals ^[73] exacerbated by features of dysautonomia leading to fibromyalgia.